THE BEST ANIMAL PARKS IN SYDNEY

 - Where to see Australian animals in bad weather?
 Sealife Sydney or Wildlife World

-Trying to choose between Wildlife Sydney vs Taronga zoo?
+Still trying to choose between Wildlife Sydney vs Taronga Zoo?

 It depends on the time and age/ability of the visitors.
 Wild life Sydney is good for pram and wheelchair users or those with minimal time.
 For everyone else, the zoo would be my choice.